The Magic of the Continent Island

 Banks / Exchange

 The currency used is the Ariary (Ar) which has now replaced the old Malagasy Franc (FMG).
 In the stalls, markets and boutiques your euros will not serve much or if accepted they will be exchanged at a lower exchange rate than the current one.
-During the year there are currency changes and € 1 can have a fluctuating value between 2.500Ar and 3.600Ar.
+During the year there are currency changes and € 1 can be around 4000Ar.
 At Hell Ville there are several banks such as BFV-SG, BNI, BMOI where it is possible to exchange currency or withdraw cash from branches; for each withdrawal you will be charged commissions for the equivalent of about € 2.00.
 Bring an adequate supply of cash with you because it is not always easy to withdraw money from an ATM.
 The banks are only located in the city and with times that are not always compatible with our activities.

 You are in Madagascar, the card is not very common, it is accepted in hotels but very little in shops.
 Where available, VISA and MasterCard cards are more easily accepted.
 While for Maestro and American Express cards you may have problems with payment and /or withdrawal.
 ATMs that are not enabled for abroad can easily leave them at home, you won’t need them here.
 Wherever you pay by credit card you will be taxed from 5% to 7% compared to the total amount.